mwilki23/rsp_project/README.md

 Kapi Ketan Mehta, Michael Wilkinson, Brian Woronowicz
 ------------------------------------------------
 Repo for Spring 2022 RSP Course Project.
 For this project, we produced the code necessary to have a turtlebot use its raspicam to detect and follow a fiducial marker (AR tag), both in real life and in gazebo.
+This package requires that the physical turtlebot has the standard turlebot3 and raspicam packages installed on it.

 __Installation__
 To install the package, clone the repository into a catkin workspace.